lindig/ocaml-linebreak/README.md

 # An OCaml Module for Optimal Line Breaking

-This repository implements a module `Linebreak` that provides breaking a list of words in a list of lines, each not exceeding a given width.
+This repository implements a module `Linebreak` that provides breaking a list of words into a list of lines, each not exceeding a given width.

 The `Linebreak` module is accompanied by a small client application `demo` for tests and experiments.
-Module `Linebreak` implements two algorithms, simple and smart.
+Module `Linebreak` implements two algorithms, _simple_ and _smart_.
 The simple algorithm implements the naive greedy algorithm of appending a word to a line as long as enough space is available.
 The smart algorithm distributes unused space at the end of lines over all lines in a paragraph in an optimal way using a cost model: unused